 (3) There is no safe level of radiation exposure.

-These are three realms of misconception which went uncorrected for nearly 35 years after Hiroshima in 1945.
-The first two misconceptions literally erupted into full-blown paranoia with the Three Mile Island accident in 1979, generating fears of a nuclear detonation followed by mental images of the fallout victims of Hiroshima/Nagasaki.
-TMI also brought the no-safe-dose concept to the public mind for the first time.
-Chernobyl, and now Fukushima, have cemented the “unsafe at any dose” misconception firmly into a large number of people in the world, resulting in “radiophobia” (mortal fear of radiation) infecting millions, if not billions.
-These three misconceptions have become paradigm and have produced what can be understood as a severe psychological disorder impairing rational judgment.
-It generates phobic fear so stark that it consumes the mind.
-The condition itself - a mortal fear of nuclear energy - can be thus understood as “The Hiroshima Syndrome”.
+The above are three realms of misconception which were uncorrected for nearly 35 years after Hiroshima in 1945.
+The first two misconceptions literally erupted into full-blown paranoia with the Three Mile Island accident in 1979, generating fears of a nuclear detonation combined with mental images of the fallout victims of Hiroshima/Nagasaki.
+TMI also brought the no-safe-radiation exposure concept to the public mind for the first time.
+Chernobyl, and now Fukushima, have cemented the “unsafe at any dose” misconception firmly into the minds of a large number of people in the world, resulting in “radiophobia” (mortal fear of radiation) infecting millions, if not billions.
+These three misconceptions have produced a psychological disorder impairing rational judgment, which in its most extreme condition becomes a mortal fear.
+It generates psychic fear so stark that it consumes the mind.
+“The Hiroshima Syndrome” can be thus understood as a mortal fear of nuclear energy.